gaderz/alx-low_level_programming/0x0B-malloc_free/README.md

 * Returns NULL if str = NULL

 * On success, the _strdup function returns a pointer to the duplicated string.
 It returns NULL if insufficient memory was available

+## TASKE 2 ##

+## He who is not courageous enough to take risks will accomplish nothing in life ##

+Write a function that concatenates two strings.

+* Prototype: char *str_concat(char *s1, char *s2);

+* The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated

+* if NULL is passed, treat it as an empty string

+* The function should return NULL on failure